nicholasdille/container-slides/160_gitlab_ci/120_templates/slides.md

 ## Make jobs reusable

+Templates contain required keywords

+Templates must not be well-formed jobs

 Job templates begin with a dot to prevent execution

 Templates can be located in the same `.gitlab-ci.yml` (inline)